ajhenley/gitbook/repeatingyourselfwith_the_while_loop_md.md

-# Repeating yourself with the while loop
+###Repeating yourself with the while loop

-<h1 class="page-title">Repeating Yourself with the While Loop</h1>

-    <p>This is one of my favorite exercises, because you are going to learn how to make chunks of code repeat.
-And if you do that, you will be able to write all sorts of interesting things.</p>
+You are going to learn how to make sections of your code repeat.
+This will give you

 <pre>import java.util.Scanner;

 public class EnterPIN {